Goal Setting Theory: The Psychology Behind Goals That Stick

 • Relatedness: Feeling connected to others who share or support your goals.

-When a goal satisfies all three needs, motivation becomes autonomous – you pursue the goal for its own sake or because it matches your values.
-When a goal threatens these needs, motivation becomes controlled – you pursue it from guilt, pressure, or fear of judgment.
+When a goal satisfies all three needs, motivation becomes autonomous, meaning you pursue the goal for its own sake or because it matches your values.
+When a goal threatens these needs, motivation becomes controlled, meaning you pursue it from guilt, pressure, or fear of judgment.

 Deci and Ryan’s research consistently shows that autonomous motivation produces better persistence, creativity, and well-being than controlled motivation [3].
 Ryan and Deci’s companion paper in Psychological Inquiry extends this framework by mapping the full continuum from external regulation to integrated motivation, showing how goals shift along this spectrum as people internalize their reasons for pursuing them [4].

 Goals that feel self-chosen and connected to personal values generate significantly stronger long-term persistence than goals imposed by external pressure, even when both types of goals are equally specific and challenging [3].
-A meta-analysis by Van den Broeck and colleagues across 124 organizational samples confirmed that autonomous motivation predicts employee well-being and performance [10].
+A meta-analysis by Van den Broeck and colleagues across 124 organizational samples confirmed that autonomous motivation (particularly intrinsic motivation) predicts employee well-being, though performance outcomes were more strongly linked to identified regulation — a closely related but partially internalized form of motivation [10].

 This has direct implications for goal setting psychology.
 A fitness goal you chose (“I want to feel strong and energized”) will sustain motivation longer than one your doctor assigned (“You need to lose 20 pounds”).
 Both goals may be specific and difficult.
 The difference is the motivational fuel.